(Part 2 – Continued from What Is the Mentor’s Triangle?)

 With this in mind, a biblical “job description” for a Christ-like mentor looks like this:

 1. Set the example as a willing mentor: Show yourself in all respects to be a model of good works, and in your teaching show integrity, dignity, and sound speech that cannot be condemned, so that an opponent may be put to shame, having nothing evil to say about us.(Titus 2:7-8).
 Quite simply, do what you expect your students to do with the attitude you want them to have.
+Do you learn by filling out workbook pages and tests?
+Probably not.
+Most likely you learn throughout your day when you’re tackling household projects, targeted research with various books and articles, interaction with others in the community, and so on.
+Do those things and include your children.

 2. Support God’s work in the student/child: If anyone serves me, he must follow me; and where I am, there will my servant be also.
 If anyone serves me, the Father will honor him.
 (John 12:26).
 Go to God daily, and answer to Him instead of the curriculum.
 Act on His prompts, and take care not to fill minds with the sound of your own voice.

 3. Equip your students for whatever God has planned in life: That the man of God may be competent, equipped for every good work.
 (2 Timothy 3:17).
 We can’t possibly know God’s plan so it’s important that we follow the lead of the one who does (plus He’s given us hints with our gifts and talents).
 Furthermore, this ‘equipping’ is not a reference to academics but to the knowledge that comes from scripture.
 That is what will prepare our children for every circumstance.
-Also, we can also equip them with practical skills that are universally important (healthy habits, household duties, personal finance, etc.)
+We can also equip them with practical skills that are universally important (healthy habits, household duties, personal finance, etc.)

 4. Nurture independent thinking drawn from their own (or shared) experiences: Think over what I say, for the Lord will give you understanding in everything.
 (2 Timothy 2:7).
 Have conversations rather than drills, avoid leading questions, and don’t rush to give answers.
 Let students go in search of understanding and have them share what they find, sparking even more discussion.